Frequently Asked Questions (FAQs) about the New Life

 - A third purpose of the church is worship, thanking God for who He is and for all He has done!

 - Be baptized.
 The word “baptize” means to immerse in water.
 Baptism is the biblical way of publicly proclaiming your new faith in Christ for salvation and your commitment to follow Him.
-Baptism is not what rescues or saves you; it does not wash away your sins.
-Baptism is simply a step of obedience.
 If you are ready to be baptized, you should speak with a pastor.

 - Develop relationships with people who can help you spiritually.
 Build friendships with others Christians.
 The church is a great place for growing deeper in your commitment with like-minded people who can assist in your accountability.
 This is called discipleship, learning to become a follower of Christ.
 If you live in a community without a church, you will need to pray for God to open opportunities for you to meet other Christians in your area.